Qrouger/PPIFold/README.md

 Automatised pipeline for massive PPI prediction and figure creation.

 This python package is use to generate PPI prediction on lot of system, without lost time in generate initial file and sort result.
-It predict the better homo-oligomer for protein and better interface for interact with specific proteins.
+It predict the better homo-oligomer for protein and better interface to interact with specific proteins.<br>
+This allow to build massive multimer complexe with lot of PPI.

 ### Requirements

-- Python >3.9
+- Python >3.10
 - AlphaPulldown 1.0.4 https://github.com/KosinskiLab/AlphaPulldown with singularity image (v0.4)
 - SignalP5 https://services.healthtech.dtu.dk/services/SignalP-5.0/9-Downloads.php

 ### Installation

-You need to install AlphaPulldown 1.0.4 with his database, SignalpP5 and python 3.9.
+You need to install AlphaPulldown 1.0.4 with his database, SignalpP5 and python 3.10.

 ### Pipeline